BudgetForOpenSource/website/README.md

 Below is a list of companies that have committed line items on their budgets to support open source.

-If your company has a budget of \$100 or more per engineer per year, or you meaningfully contribute in other ways to open source, you also qualify for the list.
+If your company has a budget of \$100 or more per engineer per year, you qualify for the list.
 Please submit a PR to be added.

 ---